chrisknox97/Election_Analysis/README.md

 		f“-----------------------------\n”)
 	print(election_results, end=“”

--County Votes & Percentages
+* County Votes & Percentages

 In this congressional election, the participating counties received the following voter counts and percentages:

--Jefferson County: 38,855 Votes Cast (10.5% of Total Votes)
+	* Jefferson County: 38,855 Votes Cast (10.5% of Total Votes)

--Denver County: 306, 055 Votes Cast (82.8% of Total Votes)
+	* Denver County: 306, 055 Votes Cast (82.8% of Total Votes)

--Arapahoe County: 24,801 Votes Cast (6.7% of Total Votes)
+	* Arapahoe County: 24,801 Votes Cast (6.7% of Total Votes)

 To ascertain this data, I first needed to create a county list and county votes dictionary from which I could derive my data.
 As such I wrote the following Python script: